cdouglass/fun-with-dancing-links/README.md

 These are problems where the goal is to find a solution satisfying each one of a set of conditions exactly once.
 Sudoku is an example that's easy to visualize: each row, column, and sub-grid must contain exactly one of each digit from 1 through 9.
 Solving problems of this form, as far as we know, has a time requirement that's exponential in the size of the input.

-The N queens problem is not strictly an exact cover problem, since each diagonal may contain either one or zero queens.
-Currently I'm fudging this by adding dummy piece placements that each cover one diagonal and no ranks or files, but there's a faster way to handle this that I'll implement at some point.

 The obvious way to find all solutions to such a problem is performing a depth-first search using backtracking; the dancing links technique uses a nifty data structure that makes backtracking more efficient.
 A paper describing its use, with several examples, is available at [arxiv.org](http://arxiv.org/abs/cs/0011047).

+The N queens problem is not strictly an exact cover problem, since each diagonal may contain either one or zero queens.
+This can be handled with a slight change to the data structure involved so that the program will not waste time trying to cover diagonals.

 ##Setup (for Debian-based Linuxes; not tested elsewhere)